allens1015/pf2-tools/monsterman.md

 which means the dialog has inputfields but doesnt directly address the store, so... not an inputfield vue sfc i think the check box adds the json

+ok general done, now do defenses, then offenses